uperl/App-cpangitify/README.md

 and creates a git repository with one revision and one tag for each version of the distribution.

+The idea is to create a starting point for a git work flow when adopting a CPAN module for which you don't have access to the original repository.
+It is of course better to import from Subversion or to clone an existing git repository, but that may not be an option.

 # OPTIONS

 ## \--help | -h